Winner, 2015: Allspicery

 Describe the Allspicery experience.

-Allspicery will be the city’s very first one-stop spice shop!
-We will carry over 300 spices, teas, salts and house-made spice blends from around the world.
-The store will offer a true sensory experience with sampling jars that will allow customers to smell and taste the products, and people will be able to buy as much or as little as they need.
+Allspicery is the city’s very first one-stop spice shop!
+We carry over 300 spices, teas, salts and house-made spice blends from around the world.
+The store offers a true sensory experience with sampling jars that will allow customers to smell and taste the products, and people are able to buy as much or as little as they need.

 As a food enthusiast, I have always loved the fact that Sacramento is the “farm to fork capital.”
-The Allspicery will now allow everyone – from the novice home cook to the professional chef – to make the most of their ingredients by offering a wide array of fresh, unique and affordable flavors from around the world.
+The Allspicery allows everyone – from the novice home cook to the professional chef – to make the most of their ingredients by offering a wide array of fresh, unique and affordable flavors from around the world.

 What inspired you to start your own business?